microsoft/lagscope/README.md

 ## Summary

-A Linux tool to measure the network transport layer latency.
+A Linux/Windows tool to measure the network transport layer latency.

 ## Features